dinordi/RetroGame/RetroESP/README.rst

-.. _hello_world:
+.. _retro_game:

-Hello World
+Retro Game
 ###########

 Overview
 ********

-A simple sample that can be used with any :ref:`supported board <boards>` and prints "Hello World" to the console.
+A retro game using Zephyr as kernel with uart communication to a Basys 3 FPGA board.

 Building and Running
 ********************